 - Additional features: None

-Get the Raindrip drip irrigation system at Amazon, Ace Hardware, Shell Lumber, or Walmart.
+Get the Raindrip drip irrigation system at Amazon, Ace Hardware, or Shell Lumber.

-Hanging baskets add considerable beauty, but they can be a hassle to water.
-This drip irrigation kit from Orbit automatically waters your baskets, leaving you to sit back and enjoy them.
-This system includes an automatic timer that will turn your system on and off according to your settings.
+Hanging baskets add considerable beauty, but they can be a hassle to water using a watering can or wand.
+This drip irrigation kit from Orbit automatically waters your baskets, leaving you time to sit back and enjoy them.
+The system includes an automatic timer that will turn your system on and off according to your settings.
 It also features clips to pin the hoses in place so you can run them directly over your hanging baskets and tie in the nozzles.

 - Length: 50 feet